 Connecticut charges 1.5% of net direct subscriber charges by health-care centers.
 Maine collects 6% of charges at private, nonmedical institutions.
-As mentioned above, Maryland imposes an annual assessment on all medical practitioners (not including pharmacists), and on self-insured health-care groups based on the ratio of their premiums to total earned premiums of all payers in the state.
+Maryland imposes an annual assessment on all medical practitioners other than pharmacists, and on self-insured health-care groups (including HMOs as mentioned above) based on the ratio of their premiums to total earned premiums of all payers in the state.
 The total may not exceed \$16 million per fiscal year.
 Vermont imposes a nursing-home transferor tax of 8% of the selling price.